ndsurgenor/scrabble-scorepad/README.md

 __'Run Program' Button__

-- A button is placed below the terminal as a means of restarting the program after it ends or in the event of an error.
+- A button is placed below the terminal as a means of restarting the program after it ends or as desired.
 - The button is styled with hover elements to provide feedback to the user.

 ![Button](assets/images/button.png)